sourcegraph/handbook/content/departments/marketing/product-marketing/gtm_hub.md

 # GTM Hub

-This is the central page for product-based, go-to-market resources.
+This is the central page for product-centric, go-to-market resources.

 ## Code Insights